mobiusklein/glypy/docs/source/index.rst

-.. pygly2 documentation master file, created by sphinx-quickstart on Tue Feb 03 08:00:16 2015.
+.. glypy documentation master file, created by sphinx-quickstart on Tue Feb 03 08:00:16 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pygly2's documentation!
+Welcome to glypy's documentation!
 ==================================